jendo41170/jendo41170.github.io/landing.md

 					<h3>Building my Personal Website</h3>
 				</header>
 				<p>Technologies Used: HTML, SCSS, JavaScript, Github Pages</p>
-				<p>This project uses HTML and Github Pages to build the website you are on right now!
-This was an incredibly fun project to work on as it allowed me to be creative and explore front end development. </p>
+				<p>This project uses the languages/technologies mentioned above to build the website you are on right now!
+This was an incredibly fun project to work on as it allowed me to be creative and explore front-end development. </p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>